Katavi National Park

 Special campsites

-Places that are identified as potential with maximum exclusivity for visitors to stay for a night, usually these places don’t have facilities; ensure everything in should be taken out.
+Places identified as potential, with maximum exclusivity for overnight stays, usually don’t have facilities; ensure everything is taken out.
 Pre-booking through park contacts is required.

 Public campsites

-These are places with all important facilities available like Toilets, Bathrooms, Kitchens, Dining and water
+These are places with all essential facilities available, such as toilets, Bathrooms, Kitchens, Dining Areas, and water.

-A very prominent model of special camping where visitors maximize privacy, the adventurous and unique experience is offered as a moving safari, by stop and move.
+A prominent model of special camping, where visitors maximise privacy, this adventurous, unique experience is offered as a moving safari, with stops and movement.

 When is the best time to visit Katavi National Park?